 Note 1: Make sure you have added the additional mailbox to your mail profile and that you have at least Reviewer permissions on the mailbox level and Author permissions on the Sent Items folder.
 See this guide on how to do that.

 Note 2: If you also want the Deleted Items to stay in the mailbox of the delegate, see this post.

-This method also has additional benefits such as getting new mail alerts for this mailbox, being able to set message rules and to turn the OOF (Automatic Replies) option on and off.
+This method also has additional benefits such as auto account selection, getting new mail alerts for this mailbox, being able to set message rules and to turn the OOF (Automatic Replies) option on and off.

-By default Outlook 2010 allows up to 10 Exchange accounts in a single profile but this can be extended.
+By default Outlook 2010 and Outlook 2013 allows up to 10 Exchange accounts in a single profile but this can be extended.

-When you are connecting to an Exchange server running Exchange 2010 SP2 RU4 or later (click here to find out), then you can set the behavior for where Sent Items when sending with “Sent As” or “Send on behalf of” permissions should be stored via Outlook Web App.
+When you are connecting to an Exchange server running Exchange 2010 SP2 RU4 or later (click here to find out) but not Exchange 2013, then you can set the behavior for where Sent Items when sending with “Sent As” or “Send on behalf of” permissions should be stored via Outlook Web App.
 This will also affect Outlook’s behavior.